alttch/bma-info/hmi-block-ui/index.rst

 HMI Block UI
 ************

-HMI Block UI is a HMI application for `EVA ICS <https://www.eva-ics.com/>`_ which provides a simple but flexible user web interface for any EVA ICS setup.
+HMI Block UI is a HMI application for :doc:`EVA ICS </eva4/index>`, which provides a simple but flexible user web interface for any EVA ICS setup.

 Uses `bootstrap <https://getbootstrap.com/>`_ and `jQuery
 <https://jquery.com/>`_.
 No HTML or JavaScript coding is required: just